-Open the hood and look directly under the brake booster.
-There will be a lever on the lower end of the steering column.
 Remove the cotter pin and disconnect the lower lever from the cable or linkage attached to it.

+If you have a small block with original exhaust manifolds, you should disconnect the intermediate shaft flange from the flexible coupling on the steering gear.
+Remove the two nuts and lock washers (E) shown on page #3 from the flexible coupling bolts.
+This will allow you to pull the entire steering column and intermediate steering shaft off of the flexible coupling bolts and up into the driver compartment.

-Next, you can remove the two nuts and lockwashers (E) shown in Fig E that connect the flexible coupling to the steering column flange.
-If you have a big block you have the option of removing the pinch bolt from the detachable intermediate steering shaft flange instead.
-If this is the case, you can mark the detachable flange to steering shaft location with chalk or a crayon and remove the flange pinch bolt.
-A third option is to unfasten the intermediate shaft from the steering column by removing the nut (#64) and bolt (#63) at the pot joint connection.
-Mark the radial position of the pot joint to column.
+If you have a big block you will find that there is insufficient clearance between the exhaust manifolds and the upper control arm for the flange (#73) on the intermediate shaft to pass through.
+For this reason, there is a special intermediate steering shaft for big blocks.
+The small block intermediate shaft has the flange that is permanently staked in place.
+On big blocks the flange is a separate casting that can be detached from the intermediate shaft.
+Mark the detachable flange to intermediate steering shaft orientation with chalk or a crayon and remove the flange pinch bolt.
+Spring the flange open with a large screwdriver and remove it.

+A-Car Steering Column Removal Information (Continued)

+Another option is to unfasten the intermediate shaft from the steering column by removing the nut (#64) and bolt (#63) at the pot joint connection.
+Mark the radial position of the pot joint to column and leave the intermediate shaft in place under the hood.